Served Sentences

 Court of First Instance:

-Leninskiy District Court for the City of Kursk
+Leninskiy District Court of the City of Kursk

 Judge of the Court of First Instance: